 You can view minutes from previous meetings which are held at Stockport Town Hall and the Regulations require that the Forum meet at least twice a year.

 Membership is encouraged from those with an interest in; land management, walking, horse riding, cycling, transportation, local business, greenspace, planning, tourism, disability access, community champions and minority ethnic group’s access.

-Membership is voluntary and is valid for 1 – 3 years before renewal.
-To apply for membership, you will be required to complete an application form and submit to the council.
+Membership is voluntary and is valid for 1 to 3 years before renewal.
+To apply for membership, you'll be required to complete an application form and submit to the council.
 The application for 2020 is available for completion.

-You can contact us to find out more about membership of the Local Access Forum.
+You can get in touch if you would like to find out more about membership of the Local Access Forum.